owlbarn/tutorial/book/diffequation/README.md

 Solving ODE analytically is not the focus of solvers.
 REFER to classical math book (reference required) or full course for more detail.

+Explicit vs Implicit etc.: The three types of equations.
+This is important.

 ### Reduce High-Order Equations

 Enough to support the examples in the rest of this chapters.